Best hummus recipe: 6 tips for the creamiest homemade hummus

 For example I came across a lot of people using tehina or sesame paste, the crucial flavor in the classic chickpea hummus.

-Are you familiar with tehina sesame paste?
+Familiar with tehina sesame paste?

 Well, tehina is not that easy to find around here and if I coincidentally come to stumble upon it, the paste is pretty pricy for the amount you need for this recipe.
 So this is what I always do: I use a creative alternative, toasted sesame oil.